visforvali/eng201-oer/_pages/syllabus.md

 Remember: GenAI/LLM use might be trendy but isn't inevitable, and you have the right to refuse to use it.
 You do harm to yourself and to the aims of social justice by using it.
 If you've been using it, use this course to experiment with getting back to brain-only writing.

-You can read more about my [Writing without AI](https://vyshalimanivannan.com/writing-without-ai/){:target="_blank"} policy and philosophy here.
+Here's my full [Writing without AI](https://vyshalimanivannan.com/writing-without-ai/){:target="_blank"} policy and philosophy for instructors and students if you're interested in learning more!

 ## Pace: Writing Support & Learning Commons 🧑‍🏫